Board-Folk/MegaCD-Connect-BD-Remake/README.md

  * Finally got some GAL20v8 Chips, and they do not work.
 Think this is a timing issue.
 So please use the GAL22v10's instead, unless someone wants to take a stab at getting the GAL20v8's to work.
 (Looks at Steve)

+Version 2.3 Changes:-

+Updates to Kicad v9, Changed A26/B26 on the CD Expansion to point to 9v, and not 5v.
+Made no difference with the older version, but made it now match the original PCB.

+Added new Logic version, because GALasm was updated and was giving a different compiled version that does not work.
+Found what i needed to change to make it work.

+You can use either Pre-Compiled Jed Files, for the GAL22v10 / ATF22V10

 Version 2.2 Changes:-